CHURCH OF ENGLAND

 In October 2015, a man known in the media as “Joe” (not his real name) was paid £35,000 compensation by the Church.
 In 1976, he had been the victim of sexual assault by a senior cleric, and for four decades, he had complained about the abuse to many senior Church figures, including (it was reported by The Guardian) three bishops, and a senior cleric who later became a bishop.
 In a report commissioned by the Church, Ian Elliott, a safeguarding expert, spoke of the Church’s “deeply disturbing” failure to respond to Joe’s allegations.
 The report criticised the office of the Archbishop of Canterbury, Justin Welby, for failing to respond meaningfully to repeated efforts by the survivor throughout 2015 to bring his case to Welby’s attention.

-In 1995, a complaint was made to the Church of England that during the 1940s and 1950s, a girl had been abused by a former Bishop of Chichester, George Bell, who had died in 1958.
+In 1995, a complaint was made to the Church of England that, during the 1940s and 1950s, a girl referred to as “Carol” had been abused by a former Bishop of Chichester, George Bell, who had died in 1958.
 This information was not passed on to the police.
 Eighteen years later, in 2013, a second complaint was made to the Archbishop of Canterbury, Justin Welby.
 It led to a police inquiry that concluded that there was sufficient evidence to have arrested Bell, had he still been alive.
-The diocese paid compensation in September 2015 and issued a formal apology to the alleged victim the next month.
+The diocese paid £16,800 damages to “Carol” and gave her a formal apology.

 In March 2018, the Independent Inquiry into Child Sex Abuse, led by Professor Alexis Jay, was told that the Church’s spending on safeguarding had increased from £1.6m in 2011 to £5.1m last year.
 In his evidence to the inquiry, the Archbishop of Canterbury, Justin Welby, said the Church was in the process of training about 30,000 parish safeguarding officers.